ujagaga/Quick_mail/README.md

 2. Sign in with the Google account matching `ADMIN_EMAIL`.
 The home page displays your token; `/admin` provides user administration.
 3. Other Google sign-ins create pending accounts and trigger an administrator notification.
 Pending accounts cannot use the sending API.
 4. Change a pending user's role to `guest` to approve them and email their token.
 The `admin` role also allows user management.
-5. Wait at least `MIN_WAIT_TIME` seconds after account creation, a role change, or the previous sending request before sending again.
+5. Wait at least `MIN_WAIT_TIME` (120 seconds) after account creation, a role change, or the previous sending request before sending again.

 The process needs write access to the database and its parent directory.
 Back up the database to preserve accounts, tokens, and recipient histories.
 Changing `ADMIN_EMAIL` does not replace the administrator in an existing database.